cap-js/docs/java/cds-data.md

 ## Diff Processor

-In business logic, there might be the need to compare two states of an entity e.g. before and after an operation.
-Usually, you might want to react on changed values, for instance, to track changes accordingly.
-To do that you can use `CdsDiffProcessor`, similar to the [Data Processor](/java/cds-data#cds-data-processor).
-It traverses through two states of the entity and reports differences between them along the way.
+To react on changes in entity data, you need to compare the state of an entity after a certain operation with the state before the operation.
+To facilitate this task, use the `CdsDiffProcessor`, similar to the [Data Processor](/java/cds-data#cds-data-processor).
+The Diff Processor traverses through two states (entity data maps) and allows to register handlers that react on changed values.

 Create an instance of the `CdsDiffProcessor` using the `create()` method: